What Is Credit note: Meaning, Format, Uses, Benefits, Process

 What is a credit note?

-A document sent from one party to another encapsulates the fact that the sender credits the other party’s account in his books.
-If there is any change in the taxable value of the supplied goods, then the supplier may issue a credit note which cites the particulars.
+A document sent from one party to another encapsulates that the sender credits the other party’s account in his books.
+If the taxable value of the supplied goods changes, the supplier may issue a credit note citing the particulars.

 One of the major differences between credit and debit notes is that a debit note diminishes a buyer’s liability.
 A credit note is a seller's response to the buyer’s debit note.
 Credit notes can be used as a refund substitute because they enable a customer to buy products later without paying for them.